Ph.D., University of Washington

 M.A., University of Washington

 Tim Sass is an applied micro-economist whose research focuses on the economics of education.
-He is a Distinguished University Professor in the Department of Economics and the faculty director of the Metro Atlanta Policy Lab for Education (MAPLE) in the Georgia Policy Labs in the Andrew Young School of Policy Studies.
 Specific areas of interest include teacher labor supply, the measurement of teacher quality and school choice.
+He is also the faculty director of the Metro Atlanta Policy Lab for Education in the Georgia Policy Labs.
+He holds the W.J.
+Usery Chair of the American Workplace.
 His work has been published in numerous academic journals, including the Quarterly Journal of Economics, Journal of Public Economics, Journal of Labor Economics, Review of Economics and Statistics, Journal of Law and Economics, and Journal of Policy Analysis and Management.
-His research has been supported by grants from the U.S. Department of Education, the Bill and Melinda Gates Foundation, the Smith-Richardson Foundation, and the Spencer Foundation.
-He has acted as a consultant to school systems in Atlanta, GA, Charlotte, NC, New York City, Washington, DC, the State of Florida and the State of New York.
-He is a senior researcher at the Center for Analysis of Longitudinal Data in Education Research (CALDER) and serves as an associate editor of the Journal of Human Resources.
+His research has been supported by grants from the U.S. Department of Education, the Bill & Melinda Gates Foundation, the Smith Richardson Foundation, and the Spencer Foundation.
+He has acted as a consultant to school systems in New York City, Washington, D.C., Charlotte, NC, the State of Florida, and the State of New York.
+He is a senior researcher at the Center for Analysis of Longitudinal Data in Education Research (CALDER) and serves on the editorial board of Educational Evaluation and Policy Analysis.